kmaasilan/cse15l-lab-reports/LabReport3.md

   The current directory is `~/Documents/GitHub/docsearch/technical/biomed`.
   Command: `grep -r -v the .`
   ![Image](Lab3_SSH_grep_-v_dir_part1.PNG)\
   This command printed all the lines in the current directory, the specified directory, and its sub-directories that did not contain "Background", the specified phrase.
-This option is useful because it allows the user to `grep` for unique phrase in a batch of files.
-This option could be used to make sure that every lin in every file in a directory and its sub-directories is formatted in a certain way (e.g. If all lines in every file in a directory and its sub-directories should end in an !, use the `-v` option to make sure there are no lines that do not end in an !).
+This option is useful because it allows the user to `grep` for unique phrases in a batch of files.
+This option could be used to make sure that every line in every file in a directory and its sub-directories is formatted in a certain way (e.g. If all lines in every file in a directory and its sub-directories should end in an !, use the `-v` option to make sure there are no lines that do not end in an !).
 * `-c` (counts the number of lines which contain the specified phrase):
   [Source](https://en.wikibooks.org/wiki/Grep)
   * File: